 Buying your own house isn’t just about having a place to call your own.
 The equity that you build as you pay down your mortgage is an essential component of your financial security in the future.

-When you’re ready to save up for a home, here are nine steps that financial professionals recommend making.
+When you’re ready to save up for a home, here are nine steps that financial professionals recommend taking.

-Don’t simply factor the home’s price in your monthly mortgage calculations.
-You may also need to pay for mortgage insurance, homeowners insurance, property taxes, and homeowner association fees.
+Housing will likely be your largest spending category in a budget.
+But that doesn’t just include mortgage payments.
+You may also need to pay for mortgage insurance, homeowners insurance, property taxes and homeowner association fees.

 Utility costs can also make up a significant portion of your monthly budget.
 These can include electricity, gas, water, trash pickup, cable TV and internet service.
 If you’re considering buying an older home, keep in mind it might not be insulated as well as newer homes, which results in higher heating and cooling bills.

-3. Research what kind of loan makes sense for you
+3. Research what kind of housing loan makes sense for you

 Conventional mortgage loans are for homebuyers with strong credit and who can make a down payment of at least 3 percent of the price of the home.
 You’ll likely be required by your lender to pay private mortgage insurance (PMI) if you put down an amount less than 5 percent.

 Borrowers who prefer the stability of a consistent rate may choose a fixed-rate loan, for which the monthly payment remains the same.
 Those who wish to have a lower payment if rates fall may choose an adjustable rate mortgage (ARM), which fluctuates along with market conditions.

 Home ownership can be made affordable by loans backed by government agencies like the Federal Housing Administration (FHA) and Department of Veterans Affairs (VA).
 These typically require a lower down payment than a conventional loan and offer more relaxed credit requirements.